Places To Go

 The Visitor Education Center for the Rosie the Riveter/WWII Home Front National Historical Park is located at 1414 Harbour Way South in Richmond, California, at the Ford Assembly Plant complex.

-Plan on staying at least one to two hours to enjoy the interactive exhibits and to watch one of several orientation films that are shown in our theater.
-Rangers and docents are always available to answer any questions.
-You can pick up a free driving map which will help to guide you to the various locations listed on this page.
+Plan to stay at least one to two hours to enjoy the interactive exhibits and watch one of several orientation films shown in our theater.
+Rangers and docents are always available to answer your questions.
+You can pick up a free driving map, which will help guide you to the various locations listed on this page.

 Historic Oil House - Home of the Visitor Education Center